-Funding Opportunity Title: Rural Health Network Development Planning Program Funding Opportunity Number: HRSA-22-059 Due Date for Applications: January 28, 2022 Anticipated Total Available FY 2022 Funding: \$2,000,000 Estimated Number and Type of Awards: Up to 20 grants Estimated Award Amount: Up to \$100,000 per award Cost Sharing/Match Required: No Period of Performance: July 1, 2022 through June 30, 2023 (1 year) Eligible Applicants: To be eligible to receive a grant under this subsection, an entity - (A) Shall be a domestic public or private, non-profit or for-profit entity with demonstrated experience serving, or the capacity to serve, rural underserved populations; and (B) Shall represent a network composed of participants - (i) that includes at least three or more health care provider organizations and (ii) that may be rural, urban, nonprofit or for-profit entities, with at least 66 percent (two-thirds) of
+Funding Opportunity Title: Rural Health Network Development Planning Program Funding Opportunity Number: HRSA-23-036 Due Date for Applications: January 6, 2023 Anticipated FY 2023 Total Available Funding: \$2,000,000 Estimated Number and Type of Award(s): Up to 20 awards total: Regular Network Planning Track: Approximately 15 Awards Advancing Health Equity Track: No more than 5 Awards Estimated Award Amount: Up to \$100,000 per award Cost Sharing/Match Required: No Period of Performance: July 1, 2023 through June 30, 2024 (1 year)

+Eligible Applicants: To be eligible to receive a grant under this notice of funding opportunity, an entity -

-- network members located in a HRSAdesignated rural area1; and - (C)Shall not previously have received a grant under this subsection for the same or similar project, unless the entity is proposing to expand the scope of the project or the area that will be served through the project.
+- (A) Shall be a domestic public or private, non-profit, or for-profit entity with demonstrated experience serving, or the capacity to serve, rural underserved populations; and - (B) Shall represent a network composed of participants (i) that includes at least three or more health care provider organizations and (ii) that may be rural, urban, nonprofit, or for-profit entities, with at least 66 percent (two-thirds) of network members located in a HRSA- designated rural area1; and - (C) Shall not previously have received a grant under 42 U.S.C.
+254c(f) for the same or similar project.